 On 14 December, the anniversary of her father’s death, Alice died.
 Her final words had been ‘dear papa’ as she must have been reflecting on the death of her father at the time.
 Princess Victoria mourned her sister deeply but was not allowed to attend her funeral due to the hostilities between their nations.
 Alice was the first child of Victoria and Albert to die, and her mother survived her by two decades.

 Even after Alice’s death, her family continued to suffer terrible tragedies.
 Alice’s daughter Alix went on to marry Tsar Nicholas II of Russia and Elisabeth married Grand Duke Sergei Alexandrovich of Russia.
 These choices of marriage partners were a fatal mistake for Alice’s daughters, as both were brutally murdered by the Bolsheviks, as were Alix’s five children which led to the end of the Romanov dynasty.
-In 1978, Alice’s grandson Louis Mountbatten was assassinated by the IRA, apparently due to the continued British interference in Ireland.
+In 1978, Alice’s grandson Louis Mountbatten was assassinated by the IRA.

-It seems that the descendants of Alice of the United Kingdom are now experiencing better luck and happier times.
-Her great-grandson is Prince Philip, Duke of Edinburgh; he has recently celebrated 70 years of happy marriage and lives surrounded by his children, grandchildren and great-grandchildren and has dedicated his life to philanthropy and royal duties just as his great-grandmother Alice did.
+It seems that the more recent descendants of Alice of the United Kingdom experienced better luck and happier times.
+Her great-grandson was Prince Philip, Duke of Edinburgh; he celebrated 70 years of happy marriage and lived surrounded by his children, grandchildren and great-grandchildren He dedicated his life to philanthropy and royal duties just as his great-grandmother Alice did.